Slaughter of the Soul

 Slaughter of the Soul is the fourth studio album by Swedish melodic death metal band At the Gates, released on 14 November 1995 by Earache Records.
 It was their last album before their eleven-year breakup from 1996 to 2007.
-Slaughter of the Soul is considered a landmark in melodic death metal and played a major role in popularizing the Gothenburg scene, alongside The Jester Race by In Flames and The Gallery by Dark Tranquillity.
-The album was recorded and mixed in Studio Fredman, early 1995.
+Slaughter of the Soul is considered a landmark in melodic death metal, particularly the scene in Gothenburg.
+The album is widely considered one of the key influences on the American Metalcore scene that rose to popularity in the early 2000s.